Jaydee8652/EspressoBatch/README.md

 ```
 $ python3 batch_control.py
 ```
-On first usage will attempt to determine the name of the local cluster, and save it to 'location.txt'.
-Will then retreive the current slurm queue and present the user with 3 processes to run.
+On first usage will attempt to determine the name of the local cluster, saving it to 'location.txt' to be referenced by other scripts.
+This string can be changed manually if necessary.

+Retreives the current slurm queue, determines the number of previously batched calculations, and then presents the user with 3 processes to run.
+Any combination of these processes can be run through an integer input.
+'''
+ 1
+ Append the refcode of all local input directories to a .csv stored locally / on github

+ 2
+ Extract data from local summary files and updates a .csv stored locally / on github Intended to be run after a series of calculations have finished, inclusion in the workflow here allows the previous batch to be processed when a new one is requested.
+Summary files are produced at the end of an sbatch calculation by 'post_processing.py'

+ 3
+ References and updates a .csv stored locally / on github to submit requests to slurm.
+Will only run calculations not flagged as previously batched.
+ Batches 'batchCount' every run to avoid requesting too many resources at once. 'batchCount' by default is the number of calculations that would lead to a slurm queue length of 16.

+ 0
+ "Speed dial" for all processes in sequence
+ '''

+ It should be noted that if 2 and 3 attempt to modify a refcode not in the .csv they may crash, user discression is advised.